 In order to consistently deliver constituents the best digital experience possible, it’s important to maintain high performing content.
-The Analytics Dashboards (Beta) help identify the performance of your content, but it can be difficult knowing where to begin.
+The Web Analytics Dashboards help identify the performance of your content, but it can be difficult knowing where to begin.

-The Content that needs attention Dashboard will help you answer that question.
-This dashboard displays your organization’s 10 most-trafficked pages with an Overall score of 2.9 or below.
+The Content that needs attention dashboard will help you answer that question.
+This dashboard displays your organization’s 10 most-trafficked pages with an overall score of 2.9 or below.

-You’ll find the Content that needs attention Dashboard below the “Latest release notes” box on the author landing page.
+You’ll find the Content that needs attention dashboard below the “Latest release notes” box on the author landing page.

 The content displayed on this dashboard isn’t necessarily content you’ve created or edited, it’s any page where the information in the Organization(s) field matches the organization tied to your user account.